This post may contain affiliate links. Please read our disclosure policy.

 chicken pieces and vegetables cooking in a skillet.

-1. Simmer: Pour in the chicken broth, red wine, bay leaf, salt, and pepper.
-Bring everything to a boil, then reduce the heat to a simmer.
-Let it cook for 18-20 minutes.
+1. Simmer: Add chicken broth, wine, bay leaf, salt, and pepper.
+Bring to a boil, then reduce to a simmer for 18–20 minutes, until liquid reduces and flavors deepen.

 coq au vin simmering on the stove.

-1. Make the Thickener (Beurre Manié): In a small bowl, mix the softened butter and flour together to form a paste.
-This smooth blend thickens the sauce without any clumps.
+1. Make the Thickener: In a small bowl, mix softened butter and flour into a paste (beurre manié).

 a beurre manie in a small bowl with a spoon on the side.

-1. Thicken the Sauce: Stir the butter and flour mixture into the skillet.
-Let the stew gently simmer for another 5 minutes, or until the sauce thickens.
-Remove and discard the bay leaf.
+1. Thicken the Sauce: Stir the paste into the skillet and simmer 5 minutes, until sauce thickens.
+Remove bay leaf.

 coq au vin simmering on the stove.